rubocop/rubocop/manual/cops_naming.md

 * [https://github.com/rubocop-hq/ruby-style-guide#snake-case-files](https://github.com/rubocop-hq/ruby-style-guide#snake-case-files)

-## Naming/ForbidenVariableName
+## Naming/ForbiddenVariableName

 Enabled by default | Safe | Supports autocorrection | VersionAdded | VersionChanged
 --- | --- | --- | --- | ---
 Enabled | Yes | No |  |

-This cop makes sur that variables used are not fordiden for use.
+This cop makes sur that variables used are not fordidden for use.
 If a recommended variable is present it will display it.

+The recommendations are configured in the `Recommendations` of the `Naming/ForbiddenVariableName` cop.

 ### Examples